John Sleyne: Imprisonment in Cork Gaol

 Secondly, Sleyne was fearful that he would be deported to "some Islands which he knows not", probably alluding to transportation into slavery in the Caribbean plantations, a fate suffered by many catholic clergy during the Cromwellian conquest of Ireland only 50 years earlier.
 Even as recently as 1691, Sleyne's predecessor as Bishop of Cork, Peter Creagh wrote that "twenty-five curates of my diocese ... were put in the stocks ... and it is believed ... will be sent to the Barbadoes and other islands of the West Indies to plant tobacco like the other slaves there".
 Sleyne had been using diplomatic channels to influence his eventual outcome, which up to the death of the death of William of Orange (William III of Great Britain) in 1702, relied on the offices of Apostolic Internuncio to Belgium, Giulio Cardinal Piazza.
 After William III's death, Sleyne now sought the intercession of Count Wratislaw, the Austrian ambassador to the court of William III's successor, Queen Anne, to ensure that, if he were exiled, it would be to a Catholic country on the continent of Europe.
 In his letter, Sleyne portrayed himself to be somewhat older (80) than he actually was (64) and emphasised the hardship he was suffering through "frequent pains of gout and the gravel".
 (Such painful and related diseases of the joints and kidneys are caused by inadequate excretion of urate in the blood, through a high-protein diet based on red meat.)

 Thirdly, there appears to have been recurring mishaps in communications between Dublin Castle and authorities in Cork.
 The Church of Ireland Dean of Ross, Rowland Davies when "asked to forward to the castle all the particulars regarding the stay of Dr. Sleyne at Cork" claimed that he "never received the order for fresh examinations and other papers ... relating to the stay of the Titular Bishop of Cork in Ireland after the time prefixt by the Act of Parliament for his exportation".

 Lastly, the Mayor of Cork had repeated difficulty in executing the order to deport Sleyne, and had failed to highlight this difficulty to Dublin Castle.
 This hints at a reluctance, on the part of the Mayor of Cork, for Sleyne to be expelled.
 A letter from Dawson to John Whiting, Mayor of Cork, on 9 January 1703, queried why "no account [was] ever been sent up of the execution of that order, or any reasons being given why the said bishop was not transported".
 In his reply, Whiting explained he had agreed with several ships to take the bishop on board, however they seemed to have been "forced to sea unawares".
 His predecessor, Alderman Dring, had received the orders, however, he couldn't find any ship that was going to Portugal.
-The end result was that the bishop remained in Cork Gaol "in as bad a condition to be transported as formerly."
+The result was that the bishop remained in Cork Gaol "in as bad a condition to be transported as formerly."